 About Us

 Eagle Rock Junior/Senior High School, an International Baccalaureate World School, is located between the cities of Pasadena and Glendale in the northeastern tip of Los Angeles, one of sixty-one high schools in the Los Angeles Unified School District.
-It is the only one with a 7-12 grade configuration, housing both a comprehensive junior and senior high school, as well a magnet program serving gifted, high ability and highly gifted students in grades 7-10.
-ERHS also offers a fully authorized IB Middle Years Programme to all students grades 7-10.
+It is the only campus with a 7-12 grade configuration for the Middle Years Programme and Diploma Programme.
+ERHS houses both a comprehensive junior and senior high school, as well a magnet program serving gifted, high ability and highly gifted students in grades 7-12.
+ERHS also offers a fully authorized IB Middle Years Programme to all students grades 7-10, and the IB Diploma Programme in grades 11-12.

 Mission Statement